brianrahadi/quartz/content/posts/on-sleepmaxxing.md

 - Air Humidifer - sometimes if the weather is cooked, air needs to be more moisted to prevent nasal congestion

 General Tips
-- The earlier the dinner time the better, at least 4 hours before sleeping.
+- The earlier the dinner the better, at least 4 hours before sleeping.
   - This one I struggle the most esp. if hanging out dinner time, but always good to keep in mind.
 - No bluelight 1 hour before ideally
   - even harder, reading kindle is the way